Sreeniatvz/OneAPIGuidelines/README.md

 | /orders     | Create new orders| List all orders     | Bulk update | Delete all orders |
 | /orders/1234| Error            | Show order 1234     | If exists, update Bo; If not, error | Delete Bo |

-## Do not use verbs
+### Do not use verbs
 >     /getAllOrders
 >     /createOrder
 >     /deleteAllOrders

-2. GET method and query parameters should not alter the state Use PUT,PATCH,POST and DELETE methods instead of the GET method to alter the state.
+### 2. GET method and query parameters should not alter the state
+   Use PUT,PATCH,POST and DELETE methods instead of the GET method to alter the state.
+   Use PUT, POST and DELETE methods  instead of the GET method to alter the state.
+   Do not use GET for state changes:
+   GET /users/5018?activate or
+   GET /users/5018/activate

-3. Use plural nouns.
+### 3. Use plural nouns.
+Please Keep it simple and use only plural nouns for all resources.
+Donot mix singular and plurals.

+/orders instead of /order
+/users instead of /user
+/teams instead of /team
+/settings instead of /setting

-4. Use HTTP headers for serialization formats.
+### 4. Use HTTP headers for serialization formats.
-5. Use sub-resources for relations.
+### 5. Use sub-resources for relations.
-6. Provide filtering, sorting, field selection and paging for collections.
+### 6. Provide filtering, sorting, field selection and paging for collections.
-7. Handle Errors with HTTP status codes.
+### 7. Handle Errors with HTTP status codes.
-8. Version your API
+### 8. Version your API